Showing 52 items

 Tool - Shackle punch, Mid-to-late 20th century

 ... systems or loading cargo onboard the ships.
-A link called... of anchoring systems or loading cargo onboard the ships.
-A link called ...Chains are available in a variety of link shapes and sizes.
+A link called..., such as part of anchoring systems or loading cargo onboard the ships ...Chains are available in a variety of link shapes and sizes.
 They have many uses on sailing vessels, such as part of anchoring systems or loading cargo onboard the ships.
 A link called a shackle is used as a quick and flexible way to join two pieces of chain.
 Sometimes the shackle needs a tool to remove it.
 A shackle punch like this one will do the job.
 A modern term for a similar tool, that also has a handle, is a ‘breakdown’ tool.
 It is designed for aligning and driving pins in and for removing bolts, rivets and pins.
 This shackle punch has a handle with six flat sides that prevent it from rolling around when stored.
 It has a fine shank that tapers down to the end.
 The tool is placed on the join of the shackle, and then the end of that handle is hit with a hammer until the join breaks apart.
 The shipwright’s tools on display in the Great Circle Gallery are connected to the maritime history of Victoria through their past owner, user and donor, Laurie Dilks.
 Laurie began his career as a shipwright in the mid-1900s, following in the wake of the skilled carpenters who have over many centuries used their craft to build and maintain marine vessels and their fittings.
 You can see Laurie’s inscription on the tool called a ‘bevel’.
 Laurie worked for Ports and Harbours, Melbourne, for over 50 years, beginning in the early 1960s.
 He and a fellow shipwright inscribed their names on a wheelhouse they built in 1965; the inscription was discovered many decades later during a repair of the plumbing.
 Many decades later Laurie worked on the Yarra moving barges up and down the river and was fondly given the title ‘Riverboat Man’ His interest in maritime history led him to volunteer with the Maritime Trust of Australia’s project to restore and preserve the historic WWII 1942 Corvette, the minesweeper HMAS Castlemaine, which is a sister ship to the HMAS Warrnambool J202.
 Laurie Dilks donated two handmade displays of some of his tools in the late 1970s to early-1980s.
 The varnished timber boards displayed the tools below together with brass plaques.
 During the upgrade of the Great Circle Gallery Laurie’s tools were transferred to the new display you see there today.
 He also donated tools to Queenscliffe Maritime Museum and Clunes Museum.The shipwright’s tools on display in the Great Circle Gallery are connected to the maritime history of Victoria through their past owner, user and donor, Laurie Dilks.
 Laurie began his career as a shipwright at Ports and Harbours in Melbourne in the mid-1900s, following in the wake of the skilled carpenters who have over many centuries used their craft to build and maintain marine vessels and their fittings.A shackle punch; a metal tool with six flat sides on the handle and the shank tapers inwards to a rouded point.
 It once belonged to shipwright Laurie Dinks.flagstaff hill, warrnambool, great ocean road, shipwreck coast, maritime museum, maritime village, shipwright, carpenter, shipbuilding, ship repairs, hand tool, equipment, ship maintenance, cooper, tool, marine technology, shackle punch, breakdown tool, chains, links, laurie dilks, l dilks, port and harbours melbourne -

 Nhill Aviation Heritage Centre